Members

 Center for Civilians in Conflict (CIVIC)

-Center for Civilians in Conflict (CIVIC) is an international non-governmental organization dedicated to promoting the protection of civilians in conflict.
+Center for Civilians in Conflict is an international non-governmental organization dedicated to promoting the protection of civilians in conflict.
 CIVIC envisions a world in which no civilian is harmed in conflict.
 Our mission is to support communities affected by conflict in their quest for protection and strengthen the resolve and capacity of armed actors to prevent and respond to civilian harm.

 CIVIC was established in 2003 by Marla Ruzicka, a young humanitarian who advocated on behalf of civilians affected by the war in Iraq and Afghanistan.
 Honoring Marla’s legacy, CIVIC has kept an unflinching focus on the protection of civilians in conflict.
 Today, CIVIC has a presence in conflict zones and key capitals throughout the world where it collaborates with civilians to bring their protection concerns directly to those in power, engages with armed actors to reduce the harm they cause to civilian populations, and advises governments and multinational bodies on how to make life-saving and lasting policy changes.
+CIVIC’s strength is its proven approach and record of improving protection outcomes for civilians by working directly with conflict-affected communities and armed actors.
+At CIVIC, we believe civilians are not “collateral damage” and civilian harm is not an unavoidable consequence of conflict — civilian harm can and must be prevented.

 Center for International Peace Operations (ZIF)

-The Center for International Peace Operations (ZIF) was established in 2002 by the Federal Government of Germany and the German Parliament to strengthen international civilian capacities for crisis prevention, conflict resolution and peacebuilding.
+The Center for International Peace Operations was established in 2002 by the Federal Government of Germany and the German Parliament to strengthen international civilian capacities for crisis prevention, conflict resolution and peacebuilding.
 It is a non-profit limited liability company, whose sole shareholder is the Federal Republic of Germany, represented by the German Federal Foreign Office.
-On behalf of the Federal Foreign Office, ZIF provides services and expertise on and for peace operations at the national and international level in a comprehensive approach that unites training, recruitment, deployments, policy advice, analysis, international capacity building and dialogue formats.
-ZIF’s Policy, Partnerships & Innovation (PPI) team pools its expertise in the areas of analysis, advice and capacity development.
-PPI considers itself to be an ‘innovation generator’ and actively works on developing new areas of activity and partnerships.
-We provide concrete contributions to improving multilateral conflict and crisis management, with a particular focus on peace operations, humanitarian aid and peace mediation.

 Center for International Studies (ZIS) - TU Dresden